 “It opened my mind to both sides of the situation and made me really think about the sexualisation of both boys and girls”

-VIRGIN TERRITORY WORKSHOPS take place in a ‘staged space’ with participants responding to a series of craft based tasks and filmed sequences of the live work.
+VIRGIN TERRITORY WORKSHOPS take place in venues the installation tours to, but can also be booked as standalone events within a ‘staged space’.
+In either context, participants respond to a series of craft and/or digital tasks after watching scenes from VIRGIN TERRITORY.
 These workshops are adaptable and can be modified to suit the needs of different groups.

 Participant’s creative RESPONSES are encouraged and are being shared via VDT’s Flickr galleries.
-Other ‘user generated’ materials created in the workshops will tour alongside VIRGIN TERRITORY.
+Filmed responses created in digitally-focused workshops may also appear on VDT’s Youth Collection from 2018 onwards.

-If you are interested in booking VIRGIN TERRITORY WORKSHOPS for your school or community group, please contact firstname.lastname@example.org
+If you are interested in booking VIRGIN TERRITORY WORKSHOPS (or choreographic workshops for touring venues), please contact email@example.com for more information.

 #VDTEverydayAction is a social awareness campaign on Twitter that runs alongside VIRGIN TERRITORY.